5 Innovative Insights from HLTH ’19

 1. Identifying SDoH means nothing if we don’t address them

-It’s not surprising that Social Determinants of Health (SDoH) was a center-stage topic for HLTH.
+It’s not surprising that Social Determinants of Health (SDoH) was a center-stage topic at the HLTH conference.
 SDoH has become an almost inescapable buzzword, with a mountain of white papers written on the topic.

 There are still plenty of challenges ahead for a nationwide adoption of a standard model for how and when to address social factors as part of a care plan, but HLTH gave us a chance to learn some actionable insights from emerging leaders on the subject.